Product

 1. Video product ads

 The first example is an Amazon video product ad leveraged by Bose.
 They use a sponsored product ad campaign to present their product offer – Bose’s headphones.
-The video is short yet immersive, with compelling headlines explaining real-life product functionalities.
-Video content shows how the product can be used and underscores its visual aspects.
+The video quickly shows the headphones in use and connects the product benefit with a specific situation, such as listening, commuting, or working without background noise.

 2. Related product ads